m2dLC/bike-share/README.md

 ## Process

 ### Data Cleaning and Manipulation
-•	Removing Duplicates
+Data Cleaning of the data is carried out using Microsoft Excel.
+The following data cleaning actions were performed
+•	Removing Duplicates – in ensuring data integrity, the duplicated values were examined and removed using the “Remove Duplicate” tool in Excel.

-•	Data Validation
+•	Data Validation -

 •	Removing Empty Values